12 Globalization

 Questions for Discussion

-• In what ways might TPP be more challenging for the U.S. than NAFTA?
+- In what ways might TPP be more challenging for the U.S. than NAFTA?

-• How would you characterize the positions of the United States on trade agreements within the context of the international community?
+- How would you characterize the positions of the United States on trade agreements within the context of the international community?

-An important historical context recent centrist-liberal Democratic and right-wing conservative Republican attempts to re-assert the United States as a major global trading power has been a perceived—and real—increase in East, South, and Southeast manufacturing.
+An important historical context is recent centrist-liberal Democratic and right-wing conservative Republican attempts have been made to re-assert the United States as a major global trading power has been a perceived—and real—increase in East, South, and Southeast manufacturing.
 Japan had industrialized in the late 19th century, like the United States and Brazil.
 Yet, $2 billion USD in direct investment after WWII jump-started the recovery of the country’s economy, as did letting the Japanese government off the hook for war reparations, which might have been used for growing the economies of the Koreas, the then Republic of China, Vietnam, Myanmar, the Philippines, or Indonesia—had they been paid to those countries that suffered under Japanese imperialism.
 Initially, low-wage industries produced in Japan for American consumer markets.
 As most profits were redirected toward the growth of manufacturing centers and technological innovation, the production economy quickly shifted.
 Japanese manufacturers began producing cameras, film, TVs, audio equipment, and cars.
 By the 1980s and 1990s, Japanese companies were strong competitors in markets across North America and Europe, along with East and Southeast Asia.
 Singapore, South Korea, and Taiwan all adopted Japanese models of development from the 1960s through the 1970s, while being bolstered by Foreign Direct Investment (FDI) from the United States that was intended to work as soft diplomacy in the context of the Cold War.
 For example, USAID and Japanese development firms both worked to build bridges and roads in Cambodia between the 1950s and the 1960s.
 Although American military and development forces pulled back from Southeast Asia in the 1970s, negotiations between the Nixon administration and Mao Zedong of the People’s Republic of China introduced new dynamics into the region in the middle of the decade.

 The death of Mao Zedong in 1976 is typically portrayed as a monumental shift in the history of the People’s Republic of China.
 Although the changes brought by the leadership of Deng Xiaoping were indeed substantial, they were also continuations of already existing trends within the Communist Party.
 Deng Xiaoping had been a veteran of the Long March, the Second Sino-Japanese War, and the Chinese Civil War.
 He had worked in Tibet to consolidate PRC control there before returning to Beijing.
 He was instrumental in putting in place economic policies during the Great Leap Forward, and he was active in the anti-rightest campaign that purged a number of critical intellectuals, although he would later come to criticize not only aspects of even his own policies but also the Great Leap Forward broadly.
 Thus, he had been purged, not just once, but twice during the Cultural Revolution for his criticisms of the Communist Party’s conservatives.
 Nonetheless, because of his dedication to the party, the revolution, and his years of loyalty, he was restored on both occasions, and the adept politician outmaneuvered Mao Zedong’s immediate successor, Hua Guofeng, to become the de facto leader of China from 1978, although he was technically the vice chairman of the Communist Party under Hua Guofeng.